Get a free, no obligation personal loan quote with rates as low as 9.90%

 Investing in fractional shares is a beneficial trading practice in a number of ways:

 • It’s More Affordable – Fractional shares are far cheaper than full shares.
-For instance, a full share of Amazon stock now costs well over $3,000, but with fractional shares, you can still purchase a fraction of the stock.
+For instance, a full share of Amazon stock now costs just under $200 (as of July 2024).
+But with fractional shares, you can still buy into the stock for much less.

 • You Can Buy Stocks Of Big Companies – The affordability of fractional shares means you may be able to purchase a small slice of multiple popular businesses.

-• It’s A Good Way To Begin Investing – If you’re a new investor, fractional shares allow you to enter different stock markets without having to spend a lot of money.
+• It’s A Good Way To Begin Investing – If you’re a new investor with little capital, fractional shares allow you to enter different stock markets without having to spend a lot of money.

-• It Helps Diversify Your Portfolio – Fractions shares will allow you to purchase different types of stocks which can help diversify your portfolio and reduce your risk.
+• It Helps Diversify Your Portfolio – Fractional shares will allow you to purchase different types of stocks, which can help diversify your portfolio and reduce your risk.

 • Dollar-Cost Averaging Is Possible – This technique lets you systematically invest equal amounts into different fractional shares, which can lower volatility.